 JTS is about to be 'wound up'.
 The last cohort of trainees will finish their course in 6 months' time.
-The evaluation study should commence in September 2017 and a report must be on the desk of the Secretary of State for Employment by September 2019.
+The evaluation study should commence in September 2019 and a report must be on the desk of the Secretary for Education and Employment by September 2021.

-The TA will make available to the researchers course registration information on a nationally representative 7% (N = 3000) sample of individuals completing a training course between January 2017 and May 2017.
+The TA will make available to the researchers course registration information on a random sample (N = 3000) of individuals completing a training course between January 2019 and May 2019.
 This will contain some basic demographic data (i.e. age, sex, ethnicity) some information about past employment and education, a current address, and nothing else.
+These are the only data that the TA are willing and able to supply.
 Sufficient funds will be available to conduct about 1600 face to face interviews.
 An additional sum of money, if required, will be made available for a self-completion postal survey.